This lemon cake was baked for the 1966 wedding of their daughter, Luci Baines Johnson, and served after the ceremony was held at the White House.

 The crust looks so beautiful, we couldn’t bear to cover it with frosting.
 But we wouldn’t dare omit the recipe for Mrs Johnson’s lemon icing!

-Ladybird Johnson’s lemon cake recipe: President Lyndon Johnson’s favorite
+Classic lemon pound cake: President Lyndon Johnson’s favorite

 Lemon icing/glaze ingredients